isaacrankin/launch/ROADMAP.md

 #Todo

 ## v0.1:
-	Add livereload
+	Finish style guide template

 ## v0.2:
-	Create documentation which contains a description of each directory Properly comment Gruntfile.js
+	Create documentation which contains a description of each directory Document the intended method for writing SCSS Properly comment Gruntfile.js
 	Test out imagemin task - src images dir to match builds dir

+## v0.3:

-## v1:
+## v2:
-	Create a one line install with NPM or ?
+	Create a one line install with NPM
-	Introduce JS framework &/or standards?
+	Introduce JS framework &/or standards